 Some couples have remixes from slow to fast songs and surprise their guests.
 Others choose a slow song that is meaningful to them.

 As photographers, we ask for one favor.
-Please dance out your whole first dance song and don't cut it short!
+Please dance to your whole first dance song and don't cut it short!

 - More photo opportunities and unique shots

 - This is the only time during reception where you'll enjoy the dance floor to yourselves